 At Emory, neurologist Lynn Marie Trotti and colleagues are in the middle of a brain imaging study looking at sleep drunkenness.

 “We want to find out if sleep drunkenness in IH is the same as what happens to healthy people with sleep inertia and is more pronounced, or whether it’s something different,” Trotti says.

 Few brain imaging studies have examined people with IH.
-One, still unpublished, was reported by Canadian researchers at the 2017 Sleep Research Society meeting, but the abstract (large PDF – page A240) does not discuss functional imaging: how much different areas of the brain become activated during particular tasks.
+One was reported by Canadian researchers at the 2017 Sleep Research Society meeting, but the abstract (large PDF – page A240) does not discuss functional imaging: how much different areas of the brain become activated during particular tasks.

 Trotti has designed her study so that it captures the fuzzy state just after someone wakes up.
 Study participants are asked to take a nap, but don’t fall asleep IN the MRI.
 They go to sleep and wake up in a designated nap room nearby and are wheeled into the scanner.

 Once awake, participants are given a test of working memory called “N-back”, in which they are supposed to pick repeated numbers out of several that appear one at a time.
 Afterwards, they can relax and are not given any test.
 For comparison, they also come in and perform the same memory test on another day without taking a nap first.